sreynit02/TeamsFeed/README.md

 ## Business Rule
 1. A farm can only be assigned to one county.
 2. The quantity of the food is from the farmers invoice dropped by the farmer at the foodbank.
 The invoice is then sent to FeedingKY from the foodbank.
+The invoice is used to keep track of where produce goes and the price of that produce.
+This helps keep track of grant money spent.
-3. A farmer must own at least one farm .
+3. A farmer must own at least one farm with an address because FeedingKY mostly works with farmers in the state.
 4. A farmer must be a resident of Kentucky
 5. A farmer can grow one or many crops
 6. A farmer can donate any crop (accept other crops except berries and honey)